helipoc/ASP-Navette/README.md

-to get the project up & runing via dotnet CLI :
+to launch the app via dotnet CLI follow these steps :

 1 - Make sure to have Sqlite Entity framework's driver you can install it by running : dotnet add package Microsoft.EntityFrameworkCore.Sqlite